Children’s Book Festival of Johnstown

 The Children’s Book Festival of Johnstown is a FREE festival for families of children in preschool through grade 6.

-Additionally, the festival includes themed arts and crafts activities, writing/rhyming workshops and a STEAM-based workshop featuring The Learning Lamp To Go program – a children’s mobile makerspace that encourages exploration, innovation and tinkering through hands-on projects with a STEAM (science, engineering, technology, art and math) focus.
-Families will also find new and used book sales, refreshments, and hundreds of entries in our annual bookmark contest.
+In addition to this lineup of talented authors and illustrators, the festival will include themed arts and crafts activities, writing and illustration workshops, new and used book sales, refreshments, and hundreds of entries in our annual bookmark contest.
 Festivalgoers are invited to vote for their favorites, and winners of each age bracket receive a basket full of age-appropriate books.

 SCHEDULE of EVENTS